victorgarciaesgi/vue-chart-3/docs/guide/index.md

 ## Introduction

-vue-chart-3 is rewrite of `vue-chartjs` for [Chart.js 3](https://www.chartjs.org/) for Vue 2 & 3, but written in Typescript with vue-demi and Vue Composition API.
+vue-chart-3 is rewrite of `vue-chartjs` for [Chart.js 3](https://www.chartjs.org/) for Vue 2 & 3, but written in Typescript and Vue Composition API.

+# ⚠️ Breaking changes and new versions numbers

+In previous versions, `vue-demi` was used.
+It worked really well, but as the project advanced, they were a lot of problems with vue-related typescript definitions, tests and conflict between dependencies.

+This new system will keep `vue-chart-3` working for both Vue 2 & 3 with designated versions (`2.x` and `3.x` respectively), but each one designed for their specific Vue version.

+The usage of components of hooks is unchanged for both versions.

+Code wise, there is not big breaking changes.
+But the Vue 3 version will have improved type checking for components template (with Volar extension).

+# Installation

-## Installation
+## For Vue 3

 ```bash
 npm i vue-chart-3